sdemyanov/ConvNet/README.md

 http://www.demyanov.net

 !!!
 IMPORTANT !!!
-This toolbox is not supported anymore.
-You can find and use my [WorkLab for Tensorflow](https://github.com/sdemyanov/tensorflow-worklab) instead.
+The new update for CUDNN is coming soon!
+You can also find and use my [WorkLab for Tensorflow](https://github.com/sdemyanov/tensorflow-worklab).

 The [Invariant Backpropagation](http://arxiv.org/abs/1502.04434) (IBP) algorithm  is implemented.